an-anime-team/docs/content/en/docs/contributing/documentation.md

 To clone your fork type `git clone https://github.com/[your GitHub username]/docs.git` into a terminal and git will create a directory named docs and download the repository there.

 Now you just need to edit something!

+# Previewing edits

+The recommended way to preview changes is to start a local instance of the website.
+Before the first launch you will need to install the dependencies: run `npm install` in the directory of the docs.
+Starting the local server is done by running `npm run start`, now you can open [localhost:1313](http://localhost:1313) in your browser to view the wiki.
+Just save your files and the website will automatically be updated to reflect your changes.

 # Uploading your edits